madsrumlenordstrom/chisel-f4pga-flow/README.md

 ```

 This will create the directory ```f4pga/tools``` and ```f4pga/f4pga-examples``` which contains all the neccessary tools.
-The tools should only be installed once.
+The tools only needs to be installed once.
-If you ever want to delete the tools just delete these directories.

 ## Synthesizing the design
 The synthesis tools needs to know which FPGA board you are using.